 Even more!
-Republican officials in charge of such things in the past have refused to send enough paper ballots to Democrat dominated precincts as backup for when the machines inevitably fail (as they have in the past 5 Congressional elections).
+Republican officials in charge of such things refuse to send enough paper ballots to Democrat dominated precincts as backup for when the machines inevitably fail (as they have in the past 4 Congressional elections).
 Other local Republican officials refuse to allocate an adequate number of voting machines in predominately Democratic precincts while making sure there are plenty of machines in more affluent Republican precincts, thus forcing impossibly long waits for Democrats trying to vote even as the Republicans insist the polls be closed before those Dems get to vote.

 These systemic monkeywrenching devices have the ability to swing the electoral process and tally quite a bit in either direction depending on whether they are successful, and to what extent.
-Again, though, my call is that Barack Obama wins by a modest majority if there isn't massive fraud and theft this Tuesday.
+Again, though, my call is that Barack Obama wins in a fairly large majority if there isn't massive fraud and theft next Tuesday.
 About the only safe bet is that there will be an army of lawyers for both parties filing thousands of pounds of legal paper to assert the other side has done something wrong.